ipfs/specs/merkledag/README.md

 - `hash` - throughout this document, the word `hash` refers specifically to cryptographic hash functions, such as sha3.
 - `dag` - directed acyclic graph
 - `merkle-link` - a link (graph edge) between two objects, which is (a) represented by the hash of the target object, and (b) embedded in the source object. merkle-links construct graphs (dags) whose links are content-addressed, and authenticated.
 - `merkledag` - the merkledag is a directed acyclic graph whose links are merkle-links (hashes of the content).
-It is a hash tree, and (under a very lose definition) a merkle tree.
+It is a hash tree, and (under a very loose definition) a merkle tree.
 Alternative names: the merkle-web, the merkle-forest, the merkle-chain.
 - `multihash` - the [multihash](https://github.com/jbenet/multihash) format / protocol.
 - `ipfs object` - a node in the ipfs merkledag.
 It represents a singular entity.
 - `merkledag format` - the format that ipfs objects are expressed with.
 - `link segment` or `link table` - the part of the merkledag format that expresses links to other objects.
-- `data segment` - the part of the merkledag format that expresses object data.
+- `data segment` - the part of the merkledag format that expresses non-link object data.
-- `protobuf` - protocol buffers, a serialization encoding.
+- `protobuf` - [protocol buffers](https://developers.google.com/protocol-buffers/), a serialization encoding.
 - `multicodec` - a self-describing, generalized serialization format.

 ## Abstract

 The _ipfs merkledag_ is a directed acyclic graph whose edges are merkle-links.
 This means that links to objects can authenticate the objects themselves, and that every object contains a secure representation of its children.

 This is a powerful primitive for distributed systems computations.
 The merkledag simplifies distributed protocols by providing an append-only authenticated datastructure.
 Parties can communicate and exchange secure references (merkle-links) to objects.
 The references are enough to verify the correctness of the object at a later time, which allows the objects themselves to be served over untrusted channels.
 Merkledags also allow the branching of a datastructure and subsequent merging, as in the version control system git.
-More generally, merkledags simplify the construction of Secure CRDTs, which enable distributed, convergent, commutative computation in an authenticated, secure way.
+More generally, merkledags simplify the construction of Secure [CRDTs](http://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), which enable distributed, convergent, commutative computation in an authenticated, secure way.

 ## The Format